 I did 2-3 coats of paint—some areas needed a third coat and others didn’t.
 I used the same “hashtag” or “cross-hatch” strokes I use on regular furniture.

 This next step is IMPORTANT if you want your leather or faux leather to still feel like actual leather (as opposed to painted leather) when you’re done!
 Gently sand all the painted areas with 400 grit sandpaper.
 You can use a higher grit, but anything lower will distress, and you just want to smooth out.

 Even if you look super close, you'll notice the sanded areas don't show those hashtags strokes I always talk about--they just smooth right out!

 The last, and quickest step was waxing with BB Frösch Clear Premium Finishing Wax.
-When chalk painting leather, the combination of sanding and waxing are where the MAGIC is!
+When painting leather, the combination of sanding to smooth after you've painted and waxing are where the MAGIC is!

 I don’t have an area in the office where I can photograph all the boxes together, but that’s okay, because it’s a little heavy on the pink to have them all in the same spot anyway.